The Cost of Caring Too Much

 This one is both the simplest and the hardest.
 Saying and knowing we are enough is one thing.
 Believing it is quite another.
 But you have to start somewhere.

-Write down those three little words ‘I am enough’ on post it notes and stick them in places you spend most time so that your subconscious can begin to pick up this message.
+Write down those three little words ‘I am enough’ on post-it notes and stick them in places you spend the most time so that your subconscious can begin to pick up this message.

 It took me a very long time to start living on my terms, but once I did, all the chaos, frustration, disappointment, bitterness and anger transformed into peace.